SupavitW/awesome_recipe/README.md

 - **Database**: PostgreSQL
 - **Database Connection**: Sequelize
 - **Authentication**: Implement secure authentication using JWT token sent through cookies
-- **Frontend**: Use HTML5, CSS, and JavaScript along with REACT for building the user interface.
+- **Frontend**: Use HTML5, CSS, and JavaScript along with REACT for building the user interface and REDUX for state management.
 - **Deployment**: Deploy the application on cloud platforms using Render for accessibility.

 ## Environment variables :deciduous_tree: